dfo-gulf-science/Andes-National-Working-Group-Meetings/README.md

-# Atlantic National (Unofficial) Working Group Meeting 2024
+# (Unofficial) Andes Community Group Meeting 2024

-Repository to facilitate the planning and coordination of Andes National Workshop Meeting.
+This repository aims to facilitate the planning and coordination of a second Andes Workshop Meeting, similar to what we did back in 2022 to deal with species issues.
+This time, the proposed workshop aims to resolve recurring issues encountered when integrating Andes data into existing data repositories.
+This workshop also coincides with the publication of a Technical Report on Andes and the release of Andes Version 3.
+This would also be a good forum to discuss Andes governance.

+The last workshop was held in Moncton, NB and most participants were present in-person.
+Ideally we would also hold this second workshop in-person.

 ## Objectives

-- Establish a tenable and coherent strategy for reporting in Andes, ensuring stability for end users
+- Establish a tenable and coherent strategy for reporting in Andes, ensuring stability for all end users
 - Decide on a single format for an official Andes Ecosystem Survey Report
 - Understand regional post-processing workflows for Ecosystem Survey data
 - Understand regional post-processing workflows for Oceanographic data